Comics Strips

 A man and his dog experience life's ups and downs with the comforting companionship of beer and TV.

-F Minus is a profoundly funny comic strip that was chosen by more than 200,000 college students as the winner of the "mtvU Strips" contest.
+F Minus is a single panel comic strip that is utterly bizarre, boldly absurd and thoroughly hilarious.
+The approachable artwork and comic inversion of everyday life found in F Minus have made it a proven hit with young adults, and the strip was chosen by more than 200,000 college students as the winner of the "mtvU Strips" contest.

 Frank & Ernest stars Frank and Ernest, playful punsters with the ability to appear as any person, place or thing in any time period.
 The constant element is the pair's "frank and earnest" iconoclastic attitude.